-There is a certain level of harmony between ad copy, content offers keyword research and landing pages.
-PPC metrics like conversion rates are affected by how enticing and well-placed form-fills are on landing pages.
+There is a certain level of harmony between ad copy, content offers, keyword research, and landing pages.
+Everything works in unison.
+PPC metrics, like conversion rates, are affected by how enticing and well-placed form-fills are on landing pages.
 Similarly, the completion of goals through good inbound marketing efforts will help to boost conversion rates.
 This, in turn, can help boost the overall cost-per-acquisition.

 Why does this lower cost?

 Well, conversions are a lot like buying in bulk.
 You pay less the more you buy.
 If you are only generating 20 or 30 conversions a month, your cost per acquisition will be markedly higher compared to if you were generating 60 or 70 conversions per month.

 Driving your conversion numbers up will drive your cost-per-acquisition down, ultimately boosting your bottom line.
 Paid search experts often live and die by the metrics.
 You can have all the hope in the world for your campaigns, but if your metrics don’t align with your promises, you won’t be given the time of day.